momentum-team-3/momentum-team-3.github.io/_posts/2020-06-16-py-files-and-sequences.md

 tags: phase-2 python sequences lists tuples files
 ---

-In Python, we use the generic term "sequence" for any object that provides an ordered structure for a number of items, such as a string (a group of characters), a list, and a dictionary (keys and values).
+We can use the generic term _sequence_ for any object that provides an ordered structure for a number of items, such as a string (a group of characters), a list, or a dictionary (keys and values).

 ## Today's topics